 No animal, however shy or watchful, is safe against the quick, stealthy approach of the Sioux Indian.
 This talent was well illustrated in the wounding of Lieutenant J. D. Mann.
 He was commanding his troop in skirmish line along a prominent ridge.
 About a hundred yards to his left and rear, and running from the crest down the slope, was a slight depression, whose existence no one suspected.
 A few Indians crawled along this, and gave us a volley partly enfilading and partly in reverse.
 A detachment was sent there at once, but saw no one.

-Upon learning that Mann had died of complications from his wounds while recovering at Fort Riley, his battalion commander, Major S. M. Whitside, had this to say of the lieutenant in a letter:
+Not long after dictating his Wounded Knee account to his brother, Lieutenant Mann succumbed to his wounds on January 15, 1891.
+Upon learning that Mann had died of complications from his wounds while recovering at Fort Riley, Major S. M. Whitside, had this to say of the lieutenant in a letter:

 Mann was a fine, brave and gallant officer, always ready and willing for service and did his duty cheerfully.
 There is many a sad heart here to day among the officers and especially among the enlisted, as he was a great favorite of the men, as he always treated them kindly.
 I will miss poor Mann as I have always been fond of him and appreciated his many good qualities.